2020 FORM UK BLUES AWARDS RULES

 Any person, act, band, venue, festival or other entity which is declared the winner of a particular category in the UKBlues Awards three times will be entered into the UKBlues Hall of Fame and will no longer be eligible for selection in that particular category.

-The nomination process will take place between 6th & 20th January 2020.
+The nomination process took place between 6th & 20th January 2020.

-Except as more specifically detailed above, the first stage of the process will comprise a nomination panel of more than 700 people from across the blues spectrum in the UK, being invited to select up to three UK based artists, acts, bands for each public award category.
+Except as more specifically detailed above, the first stage of the process comprised a nomination panel of more than 800 people from across the blues spectrum in the UK, being invited to select up to three UK based artists, acts, bands for each public award category.

-The panel members will be asked to submit their choices in order of preference (first, second, third) with points being awarded according to the position in which the acts are placed by the panel members.
+The panel members were asked to submit their choices in order of preference (first, second, third) with points being awarded according to the position in which the acts are placed by the panel members.

-The five acts accumulating the most points for each of the categories will be selected as category finalists and will be entered in a poll comprising the second and final stage of selection – the public voting process.
+The five acts accumulating the most points for each of the categories were be selected as category finalists and entered in a poll comprising the second and final stage of selection – the public voting process.
 (See below)

-All members of the nomination panel are required to keep their involvement in the panel confidential.
+All members of the nomination panel were required to keep their involvement in the panel confidential.

-To avoid any possible conflict of interest, panellists are asked not to nominate artists in whom they have a close professional interest, including managers, agents, publicists or members of staff of record labels/companies.
+To avoid any possible conflict of interest, panellists were asked not to nominate artists in whom they have a close professional interest, including managers, agents, publicists or members of staff of record labels/companies.